bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - Who is the project sponsor or primary stakeholder?
 - Can you provide an overview of all parties involved and their roles?
 - Who are the decision-makers, and what are their expectations?
-- Who will be our main point of contact throughout the project?
+- Who will be your main point of contact throughout the project?
 - How should we communicate with the stakeholders (meetings, emails, reports)?
 - What is the preferred frequency and format for project updates?
 - Are there any sensitive issues or political dynamics we should be aware of?